Scroll Top

 Right to lodge a complaint with a supervisory authority (Art.
 77)

-The data subject has the right to lodge a complaint with a data protection supervisory authority in the Member State of their habitual residence, place of work or place of the alleged infringement if the data subject considers that the processing of personal data relating to them infringes the GDPR.
+You have the right to lodge a complaint with a data protection supervisory authority in the Member State of your habitual residence, place of work or place of the alleged infringement if you believe that the processing of your personal data infringes the GDPR.

 A list of national supervisory authorities can be found here (this links to a third-party website – official website of the European Commission).